Ever thought of using your seamanship skills gained through boat angling?

 (International Rules for the Prevention of Collisions at Sea) or more

-commonly referred to as the Col Regs (Collision Regulations).
+commonly referred to as the Collision Regulations.
 Luckily we and

 nearly everyone else we came across actually seemed to know them.
 Apparently